“Our problems today cannot be solved with the same level of thinking with which they were created” - Albert Einstein

-This means your leadership effectiveness depends on your ability to put in a fair measure of intellectual effort to raise the level of your thinking to meet the demands of the world we live in.
+This means as leaders, we have to put in a fair measure of intellectual effort to raise the level of our thinking to meet the demands of the world we live in.
 We unfortunately very often become lazy in our thinking.
 We get comfortable thinking on a certain level where we had success, previously coming up with a solution to a previous problem.

 The risk in stagnating in your level of thinking lies in the sacrifice of creativity you make.
 Creative thinking thrives on energy and new thoughts.
 It presupposes a different and higher level of thinking.
 Creativity and solution orientated thinking goes hand in hand.

 Solution thinking therefore requires you to elevate your level of thought.
-While drawing on creativity to find solutions, your leadership effectiveness depends on your ability think on a higher level.
-Leaders practicing solution thinking do not find themselves blinded by the problem or challenge they face.
+While drawing on creativity to find solutions, leaders has to think on a higher level.
+Leaders practising solution thinking do not find themselves blinded by the problem or challenge they face.

 “When you change the way you look at things the things you look at change.” – Albert Einstein

 Solution thinking leaders change their perspective often.
 If you focus on creatively solving a problem, you do not get stuck in your current paradigm.
 This means you are not blind to other, and sometimes different, ways to solving the problem.

 By changing the way you think, you change the way you look at situations and problems.
 When this happens the things you look at starts to change and you can see new and different approach angles to a specific problem.

 This raises your level of thinking and enables you to come up with solutions on a higher level.
 By adjusting your thinking pattern, you can find a solution to most problems in life.

 The question is: “How do you practically change the way you think in order to solve a problem?”